Dmitri-Sintsov/django-jinja-knockout/README.rst

 Context processor adds many useful functions and classes into Jinja2 template context, allowing to write more powerful and more flexible Jinja2 templates.

-* Functions to manipulate css classes in Jinja2 templates.
+* Functions to manipulate css classes in Jinja2 templates: `add_css_classes()` / `add_css_classes_to_dict()`.
 * Client data to be injected as JSON to HTML page, which is accessible then at client-side, including optional JSON response view models (client-side response routing).
 * Client configuration passed to be accessible at client-side (in Javascript app):

  * `'csrfToken'` - current CSRF token to be used with AJAX POST from Javascript;
  * `'staticPath'` - root static url path to be used with AJAX requests from Javascript;
- * `'userId'` - current user id, 0 for anonymous; used both in templates to detect authorized users and from Javascript mostly with AJAX requests;
+ * `'userId'` - current user id, 0 for anonymous; used both in Jinja2 templates to detect authorized users and from Javascript mostly with AJAX requests;
- * `'url'` - Python dict mapped to Javascript object with the selected list of url routes to be used with AJAX requests from Javascript;
+ * `'url'` - Python dict mapped to Javascript object with the selected list of url routes to be used with AJAX requests from Javascript (to do not have hard-coded app urls in Javascript code);

-* ContentTypeLinker class to easily generate contenttypes framework links in Jinja2 templates.
+* `ContentTypeLinker` class to easily generate contenttypes framework links in Jinja2 templates.
 * `get_verbose_name()` allows to get verbose_name of Django model field, including related (foreign) and reverse-related fields.
 * Django functions to format html content: `flat_att()` / `format_html()` / `force_text()`.